The 6 Best Energy Gels for Runners

 Best for: all-natural energy

 Runners who take Honey Stinger (or just plain old honey packs) swear by it.
 They love the sweet natural taste and the pureness of it.
-No mystery here on what it tastes and feels like—Honeystinger is made with organic honey and syrup.
+No mystery here on what it tastes and feels like — Honey Stinger is made with organic honey and syrup.
+It is easy to take and easy on the stomach.
+Runners say it provides a big energy boost.
+These running gels come in several fruit flavors and are free from gluten, soy, nuts, and dairy.

-Honey Stinger Gels has two main cons:
+Honey Stinger Energy Gel cons:

-• Honey flavor overpowers fruit flavor
+• The honey flavor overpowers the fruit flavor.

-Honey Stinger Energy Gel Specs:
+Honey Stinger Energy Gel specs:

 • Price: From $29.99 for a box of 16.
-Save 15% here!

 • Carbs per serving: 24 grams